minecraft-essentials/minecraft-essentials.github.io/src/content/docs/infomation/intro.md

 ## Why Minecraft-Essentials?

-Minecraft-Essentials started out on a little package that eveeifyeve made called minecraft-auth but he wanted to make minecraft-launch but he said why make two library's in one so he did so he called it Minecraft-Essentials a goal to provide essentials to Minecraft Modpack developers to provide launch & authentication without any hassle.
+Minecraft-Essentials started out on a little package that eveeifyeve made called minecraft-auth but he wanted to make minecraft-launch but he said why make two library's in one so he did so he called it Minecraft-Essentials a goal to provide essentials to Minecraft Client Launcher developers to provide launch & authentication without any hassle.

 ## What are we available on?